yuichiis/rindow-openblas/README.md

 - https://github.com/rindow/rindow-openblas-binaries/

+Please download the following two binaries.

+- The PHP extension of rindow-openblas that matches the php version.
+- The flang runtime DLLs.

+If you are already using miniconda3, please use the flang runtime DLLs in it.

 How to setup
 ============
 Copy the shared library to the PHP extension directory and set it in php.ini.

+And then Set the execution path to the unzipped flang runtime DLLs.

 How to build from source code on Linux
 ======================================